GSA/challenges-and-prizes/site docs/netlify/add-new-challenge.md

 				-  Click *Check for Preview* in about 4 mins, if your preview is ready it will switch to *View Preview*

-	    -  Federalist will rebuild the preview Every Time you click Save
+	    -  Federalist will rebuild the preview every time you click *Save*

-            -  Try not to make a ton of edits/saves as Federalist rebuilds each time you click save.
-If the previous build did not finish then it adds it to the que and you will create a longer wait for yourself.
+            -  Try to include several edits in one *Save* as Federalist rebuilds each time you click *Save*.
+If the previous build did not finish then it adds it to the queue and you will create a longer wait for yourself.

 	2. Create a new branch and pull request (PR) in GitHub